remal-gradle-plugins/classes-relocation/README.md

 ## How the plugin works

+This plugin adds a new action to the [`jar`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.bundling.Jar.html) task.
-The plugin creates the `relocateJar` task that takes the JAR file created by the `jar` file as input and produces another JAR file relocating dependencies from the `classesRelocation` configuration.
+This action recreates the JAR file relocating dependencies from the `classesRelocation` configuration.

 Only directly used classes will be relocated.

-The original JAR file gets the classifier `original`.
-The relocated JAR file doesn't have a classifier by default.

-The relocated JAR file will be used by [`Test`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/testing/Test.html), [`PluginUnderTestMetadata`](https://docs.gradle.org/current/javadoc/org/gradle/plugin/devel/tasks/PluginUnderTestMetadata.html), [`ValidatePlugins`](https://docs.gradle.org/current/javadoc/org/gradle/plugin/devel/tasks/ValidatePlugins.html), [`JacocoReportBase`](https://docs.gradle.org/current/javadoc/org/gradle/testing/jacoco/tasks/JacocoReportBase.html) tasks (instead of `build/classes/main/*` directories).
+The result JAR file will be used by [`Test`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/testing/Test.html), [`PluginUnderTestMetadata`](https://docs.gradle.org/current/javadoc/org/gradle/plugin/devel/tasks/PluginUnderTestMetadata.html), [`ValidatePlugins`](https://docs.gradle.org/current/javadoc/org/gradle/plugin/devel/tasks/ValidatePlugins.html), [`JacocoReportBase`](https://docs.gradle.org/current/javadoc/org/gradle/testing/jacoco/tasks/JacocoReportBase.html) tasks (instead of `build/classes/main/*` directories).

-Other projects in Multi-Project builds will consume the relocated JAR file if the current project is declared as a dependency.
+Other projects in Multi-Project builds will consume the result JAR file if the current project is declared as a dependency (the same way it happens by default).

-The relocated JAR file will be published to Maven repositories.
+The result JAR file will be published to Maven repositories (the same way it happens by default).

 # Alternatives